NYULibraries/ichabod/README.md

 ## Gated access

 Hydra fully supports gated access.
 In fact it's an integral part of Hydra's architecture.
+[See the wiki](https://github.com/NYULibraries/ichabod/wiki/Access-Controls) for details about how we implement Hydra permissions for Ichabod.

 ### Access privileges